molcochet/typescript-react-template/README.md

 It includes `gulpfile.js` which provides the necessary Gulp tasks to bundle and optimize the Wep Application ready for deployment.

-The primary Grunt Tasks you'll use to package and deploy your App are contained in **Alias Tasks** group which is easily runnable from VS .NET's
+The primary Grunt Tasks you'll use to package and deploy your App are prefixed with a number and ordered at the top of VS .NET's
 [Task Runner Explorer](https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708)
 which is built into VS 2015: